CCA-Public/digital-archives-manual/guides/stabilization.md

 Steps:

 * **Staff member who receives the transfer (typically Digital Archivist or the collection management team (GesCo))**
-  * Notify Registrar and Digital Archivist, as appropriate
+  * Notify GesCo and Digital Archivist, as appropriate
   * Zip files and move zip file into a new folder in Processing if accession record has not yet been created.
 * **GesCo: Create accession records**
   * For exclusively born-digital accessions in the archives, create only a versement record (no versement objet or ARCH records).
 Include a brief identifying note for the accession in "Description du contenu" (e.g. the name of the Dropbox folder)